JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 * [Scratch Tutorial](http://scratch.mit.edu/scratchr2/static/__1374511755__//pdfs/help/Getting-Started-Guide-Scratch2.pdf)
 * [Free scratch video course](http://www.pluralsight.com/training/Courses/TableOfContents/learning-programming-scratch)

-# Beginning Web Site Development:
+# Beginning Web Site Development

 Want to learn about building web pages?
 It's best if you start on your own, and then come in with questions we can help you with.

 * Start with this [Build a Web Page All About You](http://www.codecademy.com/goals/web-beginner-en-3pc6w) tutorial.
 We'll help you fix bugs and add new stuff.
 * If you complete that, start on the [Web Fundamentals course](http://www.codecademy.com/tracks/web) to learn more.

-# Beginning Web Programming with JavaScript:
+# Beginning Web Programming with JavaScript

 Want to learn about writing programs that create animation or scripts that can make your web page more fun and interactive?